Shnapa/Restoring_CUDA_Accuracy/README.md

 # Restoring the Accuracy of Calculations after Operations on CUDA Tensor Cores

+### Aim of the project:
+This project makes NVIDIA Tensor Core math more accurate without slowing it down.
+We use simple error-compensation and mixed-precision tricks to fix rounding errors, then compare our results and speed against regular matrix multiply.
+The goal is fast, reliable GPU computing of matrices, without loosing accuracy of computations.

-### CUDA
+### CUDA & SIMD matrix multiplications

-We explored several methods for matrix multiplication using CUDA:
+We explored several methods for matrix multiplication using CUDA and SIMD:

 - **Default CUDA Multiplication**: A basic implementation using CUDA C++ kernels.
 This serves as a reference point for performance and accuracy, demonstrating how manual control over threads and memory can be used for matrix operations.